Introduction: Concrete Goddess Hylia

 VIDEO ON OUR BUILD PROCESS WILL BE PUT IN HERE SHORTLY.

-This project has a long supply list but a lot of it is stuff you have around the house.
+Below are Amazon Affiliate Links to tools used in this build.
+Using these links don't cost you any extra, they just help us feed the cats and leave the lights on.
+This project has a long supply list but a lot of it is stuff you have around the house:

 - Computer with Cura